sk0ld/jenkins-tf-ans-test/README.md

 chown jenkins:root  key.json .private_yc .s3cfg
 ```

-ssh keys and additial configs:
+ssh keys and additional configs:
 -----------------------------

-Generate and put private ssh key for your VMs here:
+Generate and put private and public (used inside meta.txt) ssh keys for your VMs here:
 ```
 /home/your_user/.private_yc
+/home/your_user/.public_yc
 ```

 To create user metadata (for example for user pcadm):